cyberkni/FolgertechManuals/2020i3/README.md

 ![Tape it up](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-011-043.png)

-Step 8: Attach the Heated Bed to the Aluminum Bed Plate.
+Step 8: Attach the Heated Bed to the Aluminum Bed Plate, so the wires are all underneath the bed.

 Parts Needed:
 * (1) MK2B Heated Bed Pre Wired from Step 7